falconmick/tdd-demo/slides.md

 {click}

 ####  v2 - red
-Now we add in the handler which we will be testing `UpdateCarInfoCommandHandler`
+Now we add in the handler which we will be testing `ValidateCarInfoCommandHandler`

 {click}